 Based on the study results, and within 6 months following the DRE's acceptance of the FERC surrender order, PacifiCorp will propose a post-Iron Gate Dam Mitigation Hatchery Plan (Plan) to provide continued hatchery production for 8 years after the removal of Iron Gate Dam.
 PacifiCorp's 8-year funding obligation assumes that dam removal will occur within 1 year of cessation of power generation at Iron Gate Dam.
 If dam removal occurs after 1 year of cessation of power generation at Iron Gate Dam, then the Parties will Meet and Confer to determine appropriate hatchery funding beyond the 8 years.
-PacifiCorp's Plan shall propose the most cost effective means of meeting hatchery mitigation objectives for 8 years following removal of Iron Gate
+PacifiCorp's Plan shall propose the most cost effective means of meeting hatchery mitigation objectives for 8 years following removal of Iron Gate Dam.

-Dam.
 Upon approval of the Plan by the California Department of Fish and Wildlife or Oregon Department of Fish and Wildlife (as appropriate) and the National Marine Fisheries Service, PacifiCorp will begin implementation of the Plan.
 Plan implementation may include PacifiCorp contracting with the owners or administrators of other identified hatchery facilities and/or funding the planning, design, permitting, and construction of measures identified in the Plan as necessary to continue to meet mitigation production objectives.
 Five years after the start of Plan implementation, PacifiCorp, the California Department of Fish and Wildlife or Oregon Department of Fish and Wildlife (as appropriate) and the National Marine Fisheries Service, the CDFW or ODFW (as appropriate) and the NMFS shall meet to review the progress of Plan implementation.
 The 5 year status review will also provide for consideration of any new information relevant to Plan implementation.
 Plan implementation shall ultimately result in production capacity sufficient to meet hatchery mitigation goals for the 8-year period being in place and operational upon removal of Iron Gate Dam.

 In 2011, PacifiCorp began a study to evaluate hatchery production options that do not rely on the current Iron Gate Hatchery water supply.
 PacifiCorp engineering and environmental staff researched available water supply options in the area and historical records on hatchery water supply options considered at the time Iron Gate Hatchery was constructed.
-PacifiCorp, in consultation with CDFW, developed preliminary alternatives for continued hatchery operations.
+PacifiCorp, in consultation with CDFW and developed preliminary alternatives for continued hatchery operations.
 Further progress on the evaluation of these alternatives was delayed because of the uncertain future of the settlement agreements as the end of 2015 approached with little Congressional action.
-With execution of the revised KHSA in 2016, formation of the KRRC, and filing of the application to transfer ownership to the KRRC, there is renewed interest in determining the future of Iron Gate Hatchery.
-PacifiCorp continues to work with CDFW, NMFS, KRRC, and other stakeholders to evaluate other locations, changes in fish production goals, and solutions to the water supply challenges that could allow for the continued production of hatchery fish after the removal of Iron Gate Dam.
+With execution of the revised KHSA in 2016, formation of the KRRC, and filing of the application to transfer ownership to the KRRC, there was renewed interest in determining the future of Iron Gate Hatchery.